Bestmed Non Profit Mutual Medical Scheme

 Pulse Medical Schemes from Bestmed

-- Pulse 2 is for healthy families that are committed to living a healthy lifestyle and making sure they have comprehensive healthcare cover when they need it.
-This is regarded as a value-for-money provider and hospital network (ONECARE and Netcare).
+- Pulse 2 is for healthy families who live a healthy lifestyle and making sure they have comprehensive healthcare cover when they need it.
+This is a value-for-money provider and hospital network (ONECARE and Netcare).
 There are additional benefits too, including preventative options.

 Advantages of Bestmed Medical Schemes